Last Updated on

 Gemini Pros and Cons

 As we’ve said at the beginning of this article already, even though Gemini is a highly regulated platform, we don’t consider it to be the best in terms of what it has to offer and its functions.
-Skilling is a much more comprehensive exchange with greater asset variety, a responsive and professional support team and with a user-friendly interface.
-On top of this, it is one of the exchanges with the lowest minimum deposit requirement you will be able to find.
+Alvexo is a much more reliable broker with greater asset variety, a responsive and professional support team and with an innovative trading platform.
+On top of this, the broker offers leverage ratio and a selection of five account types.

 Many investors, both novice and advanced, want to invest in cryptocurrencies but do not want to trade on unregulated exchanges.
 Gemini is providing this opportunity by building a fully regulated secure bridge between the crypto and fiat worlds.
 On the institutional side, Gemini is creating a true institutional class trading environment.